Carlosmgs111/Carlosmgs111/README.md

 [![](https://visitcount.itsvg.in/api?id=Carlosmgs111&icon=0&color=0)](https://visitcount.itsvg.in)

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->

-- 👋 Hi, I’m @Carlosmgs111, i'm a developer fullstack, in JavaScript, Python and Java, interested to learn Go, Rust, C++ and Solidity, maybe lower level language like C and Assembly.
-- 👀 I’m interested in blockchain, machine learning (ML), internet of thing (IoT), descentralized finances (DeFi), sustainable architecture, robotic, efficient processes, business, espacial exploration, and the eventual espacial mining and colonization.
-- 🌱 I’m currently learning graph based data bases, with neo4j and its query language, cypher, and clean architecture, both backend and frontend, and how to build my own startup.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Carlosmgs111/Carlosmgs111 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.